-6 Specific, Measurable, Attainable (Agreed), Realistic, Timed (Trackable).
+4 Specific, Measurable, Attainable (Agreed), Realistic, Timed (Trackable).

-7 Government Decree No. 432/2010 Coll., Regarding the Criteria for Identifying an Element of Critical Infrastructure business processes (continuity of functioning of critical infrastructure) in relation to its operational risks10.
+5 Government Decree No. 432/2010 Coll., Regarding the Criteria for Identifying an Element of Critical Infrastructure understood as the management of continuity of business processes (continuity of functioning of critical infrastructure) in relation to its operational risks8.
 It is a systemic and integrated approach, ensuring sustainability of a company's activity (protecting the integrity and functionality of critical infrastructure) and from the operational risk management point of view, where risk management only focused on the individual factors of operational functioning would be both too narrow and ineffective.

-A project organizational structure within the existing hierarchy of competencies (responsibilities and authorities) or in case a higher flexibility is required, an interdisciplinary structure.
+6 A project organizational structure within the existing hierarchy of competencies (responsibilities and authorities) or in case a higher flexibility is required, an interdisciplinary structure.

-9 BCM was originally and usually still is connected to maintaining and recovery of information technologies after their breakdown (Disaster Recovery).
-Currently there are attempts to use the BCM methodology in the area of public administration crisis management, such as Government Continuity Management (GCM).
+7 BCM was originally and usually still is connected to maintaining and recovery of information technologies after their breakdown (Disaster Recovery).
+Currently there are attempts to use the BCM

 The subject of operational risk has two meanings in the commercial sphere.
-We come across it in the financial analysis of a company where we recognize11:
+We come across it in the financial analysis of a company where we recognize9: